 CHS SunPrairie offers several different contracting options.
-Click on the links below to learn more about each contract type and how they work to see which is the best for you and your operation.
+Learn more about each contract type and how they work to see which is the best for you and your operation.
 Please call any of the CHS SunPrairie merchandisers if you have any questions.

 These contracts allow the grower to lock in the full price for their grain today for either immediate or deferred delivery.